* Mobility services

 * Pricing and market governance

-Le Vine is appointed as an Assistant Professor at SUNY New Paltz, a Research Associate at Imperial College, and a Visiting Professor in the School of Transportation and Logistics at Southwest Jiaotong University (Chengdu, China).
+Le Vine is an Assistant Professor at SUNY New Paltz, an Honorary Research Associate at Imperial College, and a Visiting Professor in the School of Transportation and Logistics at Southwest Jiaotong University (Chengdu, China).

 He frequently delivers invited talks to audiences in academia practicing urban planners, and the automotive industry.
 He is lead-inventor of patent-pending congestion pricing technology for Self-Driving (Automated) Cars, and has provided expert testimony to various levels of government in both the UK and US.